NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/tests.md

 Requiring Hardhat Ignition within your Hardhat config will automatically add an `ignition` object to the [Hardhat Runtime Environment](../../../hardhat-runner/docs/advanced/hardhat-runtime-environment.md).

-The `ignition` object exposes a `deploy` function, that takes a Module as the first argument.
+The `ignition` object exposes a `deploy` method, that takes a Module as the first argument.

 ```js
 // We define a module in the test file here, but you can also `require`/`import` it.